-In 2009, with funding from the Big Lottery Fund, IARS launched London Youth Now, a policy, awareness raising and training project.
+In 2009, with funding from the Big Lottery Fund, IARS launched London Youth Now, a youth-led, pan London integration project.
 It seeks to ensure that young people and organisations working with them can promote community cohesion by involving young people from a diverse range of backgrounds in policy, service design and service delivery.

 The project offers volunteering opportunities to disadvantaged young Londoners who are likely to be excluded from decision making processes and discussions around how policies and services for young people are implemented.